alexz-enwp/wikitools/README.md

 Installation
 ------------

-  * Run "python setup.py install" or copy the wikitools directory to an appropriate Python module directory.
+  * Run "python setup.py install" or copy the wikitools3 directory to an appropriate Python module directory.
   * An exe installer for Windows is also available (should be run as an administrator to avoid errors)